Samgirl19/Samgirl19/README.md

 ## Hi there 👋
-I am a undergraduate student at FIU studying for my B.S in Computer Science.
+I am a undergraduate student at FIU studying for my **B.S in Computer Science**.
 Some of my skills include problem-solving, communication skills, java programming, web development, various visual art mediums, and teamwork skills.

 ## Current Coursework
 - Java and C+ Programming